AndyKorek/webpack-boilerplate-sass-ts-bootstrap4-fontawesome/readme.md

 - `webpack-dev-server` for serving & Hot-Reloading
 - `css-loader` for compressing css
 - `sass-loader` for compressing and loading scss & sass
-- `url & image loader` for loading and optimizing images
+- `url- & file-loader` for loading and optimizing images
 - `xml and csv loader` for loading data files
 - `html-loader` for loading & optimizing html files
 - `clean-webpack-plugin` for keeping your dist folder clean